-The Trust is led by Brandon E. Lacoff, Esq., who has served as the Chairman of the Board since inception.
-Mr. Lacoff and Mr. Skidmore are considered "Interested" Trustees as defined in the 1940 Act, because of their ownership interest in Collaborative Fund Services, LLC.
+The Trust is led by Gregory Skidmore, who has served as the Chairman of the Board since November 5, 2021.
+Mr. Skidmore is considered an "Interested" Trustees as defined in the 1940 Act, because of his ownership interest in Collaborative Fund Services, LLC.
 Collaborative Fund Services, LLC is the administrator to the Trust.
-The Board is comprised of Mr. Lacoff, Mr. Skidmore and four other Trustees, none of whom are an interested person ("Independent Trustees"), as that term is defined in the 1940 Act.
+The Board is comprised of Mr. Skidmore and four other Trustees, none of whom are an interested person ("Independent Trustees"), as that term is defined in the 1940 Act.
 The Independent Trustees have not selected a Lead Independent Trustee.
 Additionally, under certain 1940 Act governance guidelines that apply to the Trust, the Independent Trustees will meet in executive session, at least quarterly.
 Under the Trust's Agreement and Declaration of Trust and By-Laws, the Chairman of the Board is responsible for (a) presiding at board meetings, (b) calling special meetings on an as-needed basis, and, more generally, in-practice (c) execution and administration of Trust policies including (i) setting the agendas for board meetings and (ii) providing information to board members in advance of each board meeting and between board meetings.
 Generally, the Trust believes it best to have a single leader who is seen by shareholders, business partners and other stakeholders as providing strong leadership.
 The Trust believes that its Chairman together with the Audit Committee and the full Board, provide effective leadership that is in the best interests of the Trust and the Fund shareholders because of the Board's collective business acumen and understanding of the regulatory framework under which investment companies must operate.